dwyl/phoenix-liveview-counter-tutorial/README.md

 (_we just changed the extension from `.eex` to `leex` which stands for "liveview embedded elixir" template_).

-Once you have renamed the file, replace it's contents with the following code:
+Once you have renamed the file, replace the contents of the file with the following code:

 ```html